Subject Summary: Part IB Mathematical and Computational Biology

-The aims of new IB Computational Biology are to provide an applied and rigorous IB course focused on practical use of statistics and computing in modern biology, underpinned by mathematics and mathematical modelling.
+This course aims to provide an applied and rigorous IB course focused on practical use of statistics and computing in modern biology, underpinned by mathematics and mathematical modelling.
 The course is not tied to any one single application area, but instead furnishes students with a comprehensive suite of quantitative and computational skills that will be useful at Part II, Part III and beyond (in paid employment as well as in research).
 Students will develop a strong background in modelling, statistics, fitting models to data, algorithms, simulation, bioinformatics, “big data” and computer programming.
 The students will learn Python programming from scratch.

-The course will be divided into 5 blocks: An introductory block covering data visualisation, stochastic models, introduction to the computing environment; (2) A bioinformatics block covering sequence alignment and homology detection, DNA and RNA sequence analysis, phylogeny; (3) A foundations block covering likelihood and Bayesian methods, linear algebra, linear systems analysis; (4) A dynamics and models block covering dynamical systems modelling, temporal and spatial dynamics, neural networks and neuroscience models; (5) A data science block which will introduce principles of clustering and classification.
-The course will be taught using lectures (traditional and computer-based) and practical classes, and will be assessed through mini-projects, practical examinations and a written paper.
+The course will be divided into 4 blocks: (1) A foundations block covering likelihood and Bayesian methods, linear algebra, linear systems analysis and an introduction to the Python computing environment; (2) A bioinformatics block covering sequence alignment and homology detection, DNA and RNA sequence analysis, phylogeny; (3) A dynamics and models block covering dynamical systems modelling, temporal and spatial dynamics, neural networks and neuroscience models; (4) A data science block which will introduce principles of clustering and classification.
+The course will be taught using lectures and practical classes, and will be assessed through three mini-projects and two written papers.

 The Mathematical and Computational Biology course is taught by the Departments of Genetics, PDN, Pathology, Zoology, Plant Sciences, Veterinary Medicine, Bioinformatics, and Psychology.